Using Fortanix Data Security Manager for InterSystems Cache using KMIP

 Figure 12: Configuration success

-1. Start the Terminal and log in as a sufficiently privileged user.
+1. Start the Terminal and log in with a sufficiently privileged user account.

 13.png

-2. At the terminal prompt, go to the %SYS namespace and run ^SECURITY.
+2. Navigate to the %SYS namespace and run the ^SECURITY routine:

 zn "%SYS"